RzgarHosseini/R-CBN/README.md

 2. **Low_Mutation_Rate**: The genotypes are generated from evolutionary processes with low mutation rate (10^-6).

 Theer 100 genotype files in the DAG representable subfolders, while there are 111 genotypes in the DAG non-representable subfolders.
-Each genotype file includes 200 rows (samples) and 7 columns (mutations).
+Each genotype file stores a binary matrix with 200 rows (samples) and 7 columns (mutations).